Allegheny-Computer-Science-600610-25-26/site-template/README.md

 Your writing assignments for the 610-level course will be released during the upcoming Spring 2026 semester.

+## Senior Thesis Chapters

+All researchers in the 600-level course in Computer and Information Science must document their work in the form of a written thesis.
+While variations on the typical structure and contents of a thesis can be specific to a certain project, a typical Computer and Information Science thesis contains `5` sections:

+ 1. Introduction
+ 2. Related Work
+ 3. Methods
+ 4. Experiments
+ 5. Future Work

+As outlined on the course syllabus, during the `600` semester course, students complete Chapters `1` and `2` for review by their reader(s).

 ## Enabling site build